RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 Functionality
 ========================

-By default, 2 MB of the DDR RAM are reserved for the Deep Memory mode.
-The DDR memory allocated to the Deep Mode can be configured through the **reg** parameter to a maximum of 256 MB.
+By default, 2 MB of the DDR RAM are reserved for the Deep Memory Acquisition.
+The DDR memory allocated to the DMA can be configured through the **reg** parameter to a maximum of 256 MB.
 The :ref:`device tree ecosystem <ecosystem>` must be rebuilt after changing this parameter.

 **Changing Reserved Memory**